dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you do not change direction, you may end up where you are heading.
+  People haven't always been there for me, but music always has.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1454 days)
+## 🌟 Experiences (1455 days)

 ### 🧮 Programming languages